-Project Kalluun is a partnership between One Earth Future’s Secure Fisheries program, students and faculty of City University in Mogadishu, the UN Food and Agriculture Organization, and the Somali Ministry of Fisheries and Marine Resources to collect data on fish catch in Somali waters.
+Project Kalluun is an effort by Secure Fisheries, students and faculty at Somali universities, and Somali ministries of fisheries to collect data on fish catch in Somali waters.
 The project seeks to answer these questions: What is caught?
 When, where, and how much?

 Students are trained on fish identification and catch data collection, giving them valuable skills that lead to jobs in the fishing industry and the Somali government.

 Fishers gain awareness of the economic results of their activities and improve tracking, bookkeeping, and budgeting.

 The Somali government gains a foundation for full-scale, nation-wide data collection.

 Why Catch Data?

 Fisheries catch data are critical for management and sector development.
 Good record keeping will help make seasonal fisheries more predictable and improve business profits.
 It is essential to understand fishing patterns and capacity in order to expand the domestic and export market for Somali fish.
 Over time, long-term catch data collection informs sustainability and stock assessments of valuable commercial fisheries.

 Project Kalluun was launched in 2018 with our partner, City University, based in Mogadishu.
 A team of six students completed the first round of data collection at Lido Beach, compiling over a year’s worth of monthly catch data.
 The data collection has helped us understand the main types of fish caught at this site, their sizes, and the economic importance of certain species.